Shishere007/Per-Ast/Version 3/README.md

     >> ! [site_code]                open website related to the code in browser
-    >> ! [search_keyword]           search_keyword will be searched in google and that page will be opened in web browser PRE SAVED
+    >> ! [search_keyword]           search_keyword will be searched in google and that page will be opened in web browser
-	>> ! yt [search_keyword]		search_keyword will be searched in youtube and that page will be opened in web browser
 > media
 	>>	add							add new media to watched list
 	>>	show [categoey]				show media saved under the category